gglissendorf/autocon3-ws-a3/README.md

 This [**FAQ**](https://github.com/cloud-native-everything/autocon3-ws-a3/blob/main/WS-FAQ.md) will help you get ready for the hands-on labs using either **GitHub Codespaces** or **local VS Code and Docker**.
 It covers tool installation, environment setup, and common scenarios for both **Mac** and **Windows** users.

+## Presentation Deck files

+- **Deck1 - [Introduction & Foundations (.pdf)](deck-pdf-files/ac3-ws-a3-deck1-intro-and-foundations.pdf):** Participants are introduced to the workshop’s guiding principles—declarative automation and event-driven design.
+The session provides a tech overview of the tools (Containerlab, Kind, iPerf, Reconcilers, gNMIc) and demonstrates how to structure code and container images for streamlined deployment and DevOps workflows.

+- **Deck2 - [Lab 1 / Dynamic Traffic Generation (.pdf)](deck-pdf-files/ac3-ws-a3-deck2-lab1.pdf):** A hands-on session focused on building a traffic simulation app using containerized iPerf.
+Attendees learn how to deploy apps with Kind and automate them using custom reconcilers.
+The lab mirrors real-world network testing scenarios and uses the Containerlab VS Code extension to ease setup and visualization.

+- **Deck3 - [Introduction & Preparation for Data Transformation (.pdf)](deck-pdf-files/ac3-ws-a3-deck3-prep-data-transformation.pdf):** This segment sets up the next lab by introducing the second use case—transforming network data for observability.
+It covers the use of Prometheus, Grafana, and Kafka, best practices for app customization using config files, and GitHub workflows including branching, PRs, versioning, and CI/CD pipelines.

+- **Deck4 - [Lab 2 / Data Transformation & Automation (.pdf)](deck-pdf-files/ac3-ws-a3-deck4-lab2.pdf):** The second hands-on lab guides participants through streaming telemetry data via Kafka, processing it, and visualizing insights with Prometheus and Grafana.
+The goal is to demonstrate real-time observability and alerting using a practical, scalable automation pattern.